-Inverse Chromatography is designed for measuring physicochemical properties of materials and surfaces.
+Inverse Chromatography is designed to mesure physicochemical properties of materials and surfaces.

 The above figure illustrates the fundamental difference between classical GC and IGC.
-The two analytical methods are distinguished by the object of the study: at the left, the blend to analyse, at the right, the solid contained into the column.
+The two analytical methods are distinguished by the object of the study: on the left, the blend to analyse, on the right, the solid contained into the column.

 In order to perform such determinations, the role of the mobile and of the stationary phase are inversed.
 Here it is the stationary phase that is analysed.
 This implies to fill a column with the material to be characterized.